 If state of course is ACTIVE, then modificationDate parameter value (in seconds) in mTraining course object shall be returned to user as course version.

-Get Bookmark
+Get Bookmark and Score

+MA shall expose Get Bookmark With Score API to get the bookmark of the user whose call is ongoing. (refer [2], section 2.2.4).